OBOAcademy/obook/docs/howto/update-import.md

 Now, if you wish to extent the Makefile (which is beyond these instructions) and add, say, synonyms to the imported terms, you can do that, but you need to (a) preserve the `ID` and `ENTITY` columns and (b) ensure that the ROBOT template is valid otherwise, [see here](http://robot.obolibrary.org/template).

 _WARNING_.
 Note that doing this is a _widespread antipattern_ (see related [issue](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/1443)).
 You should not change the axioms of terms that do not belong into your ontology unless necessary - such changes should always be pushed into the ontology where they belong.
-However, since people are doing it, whether the OBO Foundry likes it or not, at least using the _custom imports module_ as described here localises the changes to a single simple template and ensures that none of the annotations added this way are merged into the [base file](https://github.com/INCATools/ontology-development-kit/blob/master/docs/ReleaseArtefacts.md#release-artefact-1-base-required).
+However, since people are doing it, whether the OBO Foundry likes it or not, at least using the _custom imports module_ as described here localises the changes to a single simple template and ensures that none of the annotations added this way are merged into the base file (see [format variant documentation](../explanation/owl-format-variants.md) for explanation on what base file is)

 ### Refresh imports